 The Tour de France is made up of 21 day-long stages that spread over 23 days in total.
 This means that you need to have an amazing level of physical endurance to pull through.
 Naturally, cycling outdoors will also help with this, but you need to do it way more often than before if you want to master this skill.

-Cycling indoors, which also known as spinning, can help build endurance easier.
+Cycling indoors, also known as spinning, can help build endurance easier.
 This happens because spinning feels harder than outdoor cycling due to a difference in the way effort is perceived by the human body.
 A brief guide to spin workouts will get you started in the right direction.

 Due to this difference in perceived effort, the same amount of indoor cycling can build more endurance over time, even though at first it might tire you easier.
 So, if Tour de France-level endurance is what you’re after, spinning is a good addition to your training routine.

-For added to convenience, you can even buy your own exercise bike and workout at home.
+For added convenience, you can even buy your own exercise bike and workout at home.
 Then, when you feel ready, you can build up difficulty levels yourself.
 The important thing is not to start off too strong and work your way slowly towards your desired physical capacity.

 3) Working on Speed

 During the Tour de France, speed is of the essence.
 While physical fitness, endurance, and other factors come into play quite heavily, at the end of the day the one with the best time overall wins.
-As detailed by The Telegraph, the cyclist with the best time in each stage gets to wear the famous yellow jersey, and at the end, the overall winner gets to keep it.
+As detailed by The Telegraph, the cyclist with the best time in each stage gets to wear the famous yellow jersey, and in the end, the overall winner gets to keep it.

-Although most of the stages of the race consist in long, tedious trials that span across difficult terrain, there are also two or even three shorter ones that are called time trials.
+Although most of the stages of the race consist of long, tedious trials that span across difficult terrain, there are also two or even three shorter ones that are called time trials.
 Although at first you might be tempted to think of them as the easy ones because they’re so short, time trials can, in fact, be harder than a long race.

 Therefore, Chris Carmichael stresses the importance of speed training for time trial intervals.
 An ideal set lasts 30 minutes, with another 30 minutes for a cooldown.